Breaking |

 PM Modi Calls for a National Resolve to Shed Macaulay's Slavery Mindset, Sets a 10-Year Roadmap

-Prime Minister Narendra Modi delivered a compelling speech at the sixth Ramnath Goenka Lecture in New Delhi, urging the nation to shed what he termed the "Macaulay mindset".
+Prime Minister Narendra Modi delivered a compelling speech at the sixth Ramnath Goenka Lecture in New Delhi.
+He urged the nation to shed what he termed the "Macaulay mindset".
 He called for a concerted national effort to reverse the colonial-era impact of British Parliamentarian Thomas Babington Macaulay’s education reforms introduced in 1835.
-These reforms, according to Modi, fostered a sense of inferiority among Indians and imposed a foreign mindset that has persisted for decades.
+According to PM Modi, these reforms fostered a sense of inferiority among Indians and imposed a foreign mindset that has persisted for decades.

 Advertisement

-“This was when the belief took root that Indians must adopt foreign ways to achieve success,” Modi said, pointing out that this mindset had weakened pride in India’s own heritage, even after the country gained independence.
+“This was when the belief took root that Indians must adopt foreign ways to achieve success,” Modi said.
+He pointed out that this mindset had weakened pride in India’s own heritage, even after the country gained independence.
 He stressed that this sense of inferiority had persisted well into the post-independence era, infiltrating India’s educational, economic, and governance models.

 Advertisement

-PM Modi’s speech is a clarion call to the nation to reclaim its pride in indigenous systems and cultures, with the goal of eradicating colonial legacies by 2035, the bicentennial of Macaulay’s education reforms.
+PM Modi’s speech is a call for the nation to reclaim its pride in indigenous systems and cultures, with the goal of eradicating colonial legacies by 2035, the bicentennial of Macaulay’s education reforms.
 As Modi concluded, "The coming decade is critical to break free from this mindset of slavery."

 Advertisement